 Identity and Brand

-The Marketing and Communications Team are ambassadors for the UB Identity and Brand.
-We assist our community in developing communications and marketing collateral that aligns with the brand while reflecting the unique characteristics of the individual unit.
+The Marketing and Communications team are ambassadors for the UB Identity and Brand.
+We assist our community in developing communications and marketing collateral that aligns with the brand while reflecting the unique characteristics of the individual department or program.

 Identity and Branding include: